croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 - Create the `base.html` template
 - Create the `post.html` template

+### 4 - Add the Post Class

+In this episode we add a simple Post class to abstract away the details of the underlying text file.

 ### ? - Generating a Feed

 This episode demonstrates how easy it is to use the underlying Werkzeug library within a Flask app by using the [AtomFeed][atom] class to generate a Atom feed for our blog.